All Episodes

 And very few people on our side are confident enough to say that.

-Confidence, of course, not something I have a problem with.
+Confidence, of course, not something I have a problem with, but many other people do.

-And plus there's the jinx factor.
+And plus, there's the jinx factor.

 See, I don't believe in jinxing.